Want to support S.E.A.R.CH.?

 S.E.A.R.CH. stands for Safe Environment for the Acceptance of Rainbow CHildren.

-The “CH” at the end of S.E.A.R.CH. is also (as my son Charlie pointed out) the first two letters of his name.
-I thought that was pretty fitting since we are creating this group for him and others like him.
+The “CH” at the end of S.E.A.R.CH. is also (as my child Charlie pointed out) the first two letters of their name.
+I thought that was pretty fitting since we are creating this group for Charlie and others like them.

 Locally, this will be a group of dual-purpose where:

 1.)
-Rainbow Children (gender-expansive, *kindergarten-5th graders), can all congregate for nonjudgmental, free play in a safe environment, and
+Rainbow Children (meaning TGNC – trans and/or gender non-conforming), can all congregate for nonjudgmental, free play in a safe environment, and

 2.) parents/caregivers can gather for support and educational dialogue about the gender spectrum, and the issues we face raising these children.